Tips for Having a Successful Summer BreakHannah Hippe

 All kids do better with structure and routine.
 However, those with mental health issues including anxiety, Attention Deficit Hyperactivity Disorder (ADHD), and autism spectrum disorders are especially dependent on a routine.
 Without the predictable organization that school provides, they are more prone to oppositional behavior and tantrums.
 Create a schedule to maintain a sense of structure.

 - Make it visual: try creating a posted schedule that will outline what will happen throughout the day.
-Further, your kids can help you in creating and designing their visual daily schedule.
+Further, your kids can help you create and design their daily visual schedule.

 - Make plans: try to schedule as many activities as possible, as early as possible.
 In addition, keep your kids posted on any updates.